cabeese/crab-tracker/doc/model-B-config.md

 sudo apt-get install raspberrypi-net-mods
 ```

-- Attach the screen (if not already connected) and reboot (with `reboot`)
+- Attach the screen (if not already connected) and reboot (with `reboot`).

-An image of the SD card that configured up to this point is stored.
+**Note:** An image of the SD card that configured up to this point is stored.
+### Change Hostname

+- Run `hostname` to see the current hostname (optional).

+- Run `sudo hostnamectl set-hostname ct-pi-N` and replace `N` with an
+    appropriate digit based on which device you have.
+    (We started counting up from 0.)
+### Set up SSH Keys and Clone Repo

+- Generate a new key with `ssh-keygen -t rsa -b 4096 -C ""`

+- Run `cat ~/.ssh/id_rsa.pub` and copy the whole key

+- Add this at https://github.com/cabeese/crab-tracker/settings/keys/new (may need admin/owner access to repo)

+- On the Pi, run `git clone git@github.com:cabeese/crab-tracker.git`